WebVOWL/RustGrapher/README.md

 >[!NOTE]
 > This fork ports RustGrapher to WebAssembly
 > The official supported platform is `wasm32-unknown-unknown`, however, other wasm targets might work as well
-> However, any other target platform is not supported!
+> Any other target platform is not supported and will not work!

 # RustGrapher